Best VPNs for Firefox 2023

 Price

 When it comes to price, our standards are pretty simple.
 We like VPNs with monthly subscription rates less than $13.
 It helps if the company offers deep discounts for users who are willing to make long-term commitments.
-A good price for a one-year contract is typically between two to four dollars monthly, and we’ve seen prices as low as one dollar a month for a five-year contract.
+A good price for a one-year contract is typically between $2 and $4 monthly, and we’ve seen prices as low as $1 a month for a five-year contract.
 Of course, the general rule of thumb is that the cheaper the better.
 We aren’t made of money, after all.
 Still, the old maxim is usually true: you get what you pay for.
 We’re willing to pay a little extra to make sure we are well-protected and have features that boost our productivity.

 Have even more questions about the best VPNs for Firefox?
 We’ve collected some of the questions we get asked most frequently and provided answers.